-- 6.3.5 Temporary storage of peat shall be avoided where possible by re-instating or transporting it to allocated re-use locations, to minimise the volume in storage, retain as much structural integrity within the peat as possible and to minimise the likelihood of drying.
-However, this shall not be undertaken at the expense of re-instatement, re-use or restoration outcomes (i.e. if, on balance, storage will produce a better long-term outcome, then storage can be employed prior to re-use). - 6.3.6 Several provisional locations for temporary storage have been identified within the permanent and temporary works boundaries of the Proposed Scheme as shown in Drawings 10.39 to 10.47 (Volume 3).
-These consider available land, setbacks from excavations, proximity to the point of excavation and the level of peat landslide hazard determined by Appendix 10.5 (Volume 2); covering a footprint of sufficient collective area to store excavated peat from nearby locations at a height no greater than 1.00m. - 6.3.7 These areas, or alternative and additional ones identified by the Contractor shall be documented in the refined, construction stage PMP, which shall apply the following outline good practice: - Peat shall be stored at sufficient distance from excavation faces to prevent overburden induced failure.
-Slope analysis based on geotechnical characteristics derived from additional detailed ground investigation shall be employed to assess failure potential and stand-off distances set appropriately - Local gullies, diffuse drainage lines (or very wet ground) and locally steep slopes shall be avoided for peat storage
+- 6.3.4 Temporary storage of peat shall be avoided where possible by re-instating or transporting it to allocated re-use locations, to minimise the volume in storage, retain as much structural integrity within the peat as possible and to minimise the likelihood of drying.
+However, this shall not be undertaken at the expense of re-instatement, re-use or restoration outcomes (i.e. if, on balance, storage will produce a better long-term outcome, then storage can be employed prior to re-use). - 6.3.5 Outline provisional locations for the temporary storage of peat have therefore been identified within the permanent and temporary works boundaries of the Proposed Scheme as shown in Drawings 10.47 to 10.58 (Volume 3).
+These take into account land available within the permanent and temporary works boundaries of the Proposed Scheme, proximity to the points of excavation and watercourses, the presence of existing woodland, areas of floodplain, the existing presence of deep peat and the level of peat landslide hazard determined by Appendix 10.5 (Volume 2); covering a footprint of sufficient collective area to store excavated peat from nearby locations at a height no greater than 1.00m. - 6.3.6 These areas, or alternative and additional ones identified by the Contractor shall be documented in the refined, construction-stage PMP, which shall apply the following outline good practice: - Peat shall be stored at sufficient distance from excavation faces to prevent overburden induced failure.
+Slope analysis based on geotechnical characteristics derived from additional detailed ground investigation shall be employed to assess failure potential and stand-off distances set appropriately

-- Stored upper turves incorporating vegetation shall be stored vegetation side up and organised and labelled according to NVC community, under the supervision of the Contractor's Environmental Clerk of Works (EnvCoW) and Ecological Clerk of Works (ECoW), for reinstatement adjacent to like communities within intact surrounding peat - Stores of catotelm peat shall be smoothed or 'bladed off' to reduce their surface area and minimise desiccation.
-Where and when required, additional measures to prevent drying such as light irrigation should be used. - Where transport cannot be undertaken immediately, stored peat shall be irrigated to limit drying and stored on a geotextile mat to promote stability, although this is unlikely to be critical for peat stored less than two months - Monitoring of peat storage areas during wet weather or snowmelt may be required and shall be undertaken as necessary by the Contractor, to identify any early signs of peat instability. - Run-off from the stored peat should be managed to avoid impacts to habitats or watercourses. - Locations for temporary storage should avoid good quality habitat (including areas identified as moderately and/ or highly groundwater dependent terrestrial ecosystems (GWDTE)) and buffers around watercourses appropriate to the location should be determined according to the terrain and sensitivity of the watercourse and storage within these avoided. - 6.3.8 It is anticipated that peat will not be stored for more than three years and therefore, will not require a permit under The Landfill (Scotland) Regulations 2003.
+- Local gullies, diffuse drainage lines (or very wet ground) and locally steep slopes shall be avoided for peat storage - Stored upper turves incorporating vegetation shall be stored vegetation side up and organised and labelled according to NVC community, under the supervision of the Contractor's Environmental Clerk of Works (EnvCoW) and Ecological Clerk of Works (ECoW), for reinstatement adjacent to like communities within intact surrounding peat - Stores of catotelm peat shall be smoothed or 'bladed off' to reduce their surface area and minimise desiccation.
+Where required, additional measures to prevent drying such as light irrigation should be used. - Where transport cannot be undertaken immediately, stored peat shall be irrigated to limit drying and stored on a geotextile mat to promote stability, although this is unlikely to be critical for peat stored less than two months - Monitoring of peat storage areas during wet weather or snowmelt may be required and shall be undertaken as necessary by the Contractor, to identify any early signs of peat instability. - Run-off from the stored peat should be managed to avoid impacts to habitats or watercourses. - Locations for temporary storage should avoid good quality habitat (incl. moderately and/or highly dependent groundwater dependent terrestrial ecosystems (GWDTE)) and buffers around watercourses appropriate to the location should be determined according to the terrain and sensitivity of the watercourse and storage within these avoided. - 6.3.7 It is anticipated that peat will not be stored for more than three years and therefore, will not require a permit under The Landfill (Scotland) Regulations 2003.